k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/02_hardware_req_for_dev_qa.md

 ## Introduction

-The Dev and QA environments are intended for development, functional testing, and validation prior to production rollout.
+The Dev and QA environments are intended for development, functional testing, and validation before production rollout.
 These environments typically require less capacity than production systems but must still provide stability and representative performance to ensure reliable testing.
 This topic outlines the baseline requirements for each component (Fabric, PostgreSQL, Kafka, Cassandra) to help size and configure your Dev/QA clusters consistently across on-premises and cloud deployments.

 ## Fabric Servers - Node Specifications